 Many thanks to all of our volunteer tutors and for the support from the broader community that makes our work possible!

-May 30 (Mon): Memorial Day, All schools are closed, no tutoring at any school.
+Sep 5 (Mon): Labor Day, all schools are closed, no tutoring

 *based on assessment tool designed by Healthy Cities Tutoring and filled out by the student's teacher(s)

 Older "Heroes and Highlights"

 A great and most rewarding way to give back to your community is to become a tutor.
 Some key points of our program:

 Healthy Cities depends on grants and donations, as well as volunteers to keep it running.
 Your donation or time would be greatly appreciated.
 Click the donate button to donate any amount and click the volunteer button to start the process to become a volunteer tutor to a child who is waiting for you!